Search Articles

 Miller Trusts Can Help You Qualify for Medicaid

-Smiling senior man sits at table playing chess with friend in nursing home.Many seniors find themselves in need of Medicaid to pay for their long-term care but are surprised to learn that their modest monthly income may disqualify them.
-The reason for this is that Medicaid is a “means-tested” benefit.
-In other words, you must not have income exceeding certain thresholds in order to qualify and receive Medicaid benefits.
-For example, in New Jersey, the monthly income limit for nursing home or community-based services is $2,523 for individuals and $5,046 for married couples.
+Smiling senior man sits at table playing chess with friend in nursing home.Many seniors find themselves in need of Medicaid to pay for their long-term care in their later years.
+However, they may be surprised to learn that their modest monthly income may disqualify them from these Medicaid benefits.

 Local Elder Law Attorneys in Your City